 The Anatomy Search field accepts any text string and searches for all terms containing that string plus any synonyms.
 You can search by anatomy term to determine where a particular structure exists in the Adult Anatomy Ontology and see, in the Anatomical Tree View section, the anatomy hierarchy.
 To do this:

-The first term listed in your search results is automatically selected and updates the Anatomical Term Detail and Anatomical Tree View sections on the right.
-Click on a different term in your search results to refresh the Anatomical Term Detail and Tree View with the selected structure and developmental stages.
+Select a term in your search results to automatically update the Anatomical Term Detail and Anatomical Tree View sections on the right.
 Use the Clear button to start a new search.

 |Anatomy Search||The search finds all structures that contain any of your search terms and displays a ranked list of those structures.
 Click on a term to update the Anatomical Term Detail and Tree View sections of the page with the selected term highlighted in gold.|

 |Anatomical Tree View||You can collapse or expand branches by clicking on a term.
 A black triangle at the beginning of a term indicates the term has substructures.
 When you select a new term, it is highlighted in blue and the Term Detail section is updated.|